 Juggling events, decisions take more than merely skill

-This article is part of the July 2012, Iss.
-4 issue of For BPM, event processing and predictive analytics could be the future
+This article is part of the Business Agility Insights issue of July 2012, Iss.
+4

 They may change how business decisions are made, and together they can enhance applications and vertical niches.
 But success hinges on linking them to strategic goals—and finding people with the right skills.